Average Cost to Move a 4 Bedroom House

 2,500 miles $8,372–$13,221 $3,944–$6,827 $2,347–$4,381

 Depending on your moving company’s policies, long-distance moves range anywhere from 250 to 2,500+ miles.
-We would generally recommend hiring a moving company for long-distance moves, but plenty of folks opt for moving containers and rental trucks to save a few bucks.
+We generally recommend hiring a moving company for long-distance moves, but plenty of folks opt for moving containers and rental trucks to save a few bucks.

-Moving companies price long-distance and cross-country moves similarly, but the two move types aren’t quite the same.
 For starters, cross-country and interstate moving companies need to have special permits and licenses to transport your stuff between states.
-Because of that and the longer distances, cross-country moves tend to be on the pricier side, so keep that in mind if you’re crossing state lines.
+As such, cross-country moves tend to be on the pricier side, so keep that in mind if you’re crossing state lines.

 Price dollar sign dollar sign dollar sign dollar sign dollar sign dollar sign dollar sign dollar sign dollar sign dollar sign dollar sign dollar sign dollar sign dollar sign dollar sign dollar sign dollar sign dollar sign dollar sign dollar sign